Whatsapp Icon

 Navigating Dietary Restrictions

-Further complicating the situation are the additional dietary restrictions that might be necessary due to the cancer treatment itself or from side effects such as nausea and loss of appetite.
+Further complicating the situation are the additional dietary restrictions that might be necessary due to the cancer treatment itself or side effects such as nausea and loss of appetite.
 Finding foods that meet all these criteria and are still appetizing can be a considerable challenge.

 Emotional and Psychological Factors